albertcarlson/prisoners-dilemma/README.md

 This repository contains a simulation of the prisoner's dilemma with various strategies, inspired by [this Veritasium video](https://www.youtube.com/watch?v=mScpHTIi-kM&t=995s), which is based on [Robert Axelrod's research](https://en.wikipedia.org/wiki/Robert_Axelrod).

 ## The Prisoner's Dilemma
 I've always found the prisoner's dilemma fascinating due to its intricate mathematical dynamics.
-The nuanced interplay of cooperation, defection, and the resulting rewards and penalties adds a captivating layer of complexity to the decision-making process, where the Nash Equilibrium is not the best outcome.
+The nuanced interplay of cooperation, defection, and the resulting rewards and penalties adds a captivating layer of complexity to the decision-making process, where the Nash Equilibrium is not the best outcome, so what is then the "best" thing to do if ever found in this albeit hypothetical situation?

 You can change the `config.ini` file to change the rewards and penalties for each outcome, experimenting with stuff like asymmetric rewards.